Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 After the branch, the BDD path condition records $x < 10$, but the interval domain still has $x in [-oo, +oo]$ unless we explicitly communicate this constraint.

-*Solution:* Extract the numeric constraint from the branch condition and use it to *refine* the abstract environment.
+To solve this, we extract the numeric constraint from the branch condition and use it to *refine* the abstract environment.
+This ensures both components stay synchronized.

 === Generic Refinement Interface